Administrative Procedure 4.407

-For information on how to avoid academic integrity violations, see the Plagiarism Modules available from the main menu on your D2L homepage (under the Student Support tab) or visit the ECC Library Tutorials Research Guide.
+For information on how to avoid academic integrity violations, see the Plagiarism Modules available from the main menu on your D2L homepage (under the Student Support tab) or visit the Renner Library Tutorials for “Writing Your Paper/Avoiding Plagiarism” on the Library website.
 Students may also seek assistance from Librarians as well as the Write Place staff.

 II.
 Acts of Academic Dishonesty

 The below definitions provide an overview of common areas of academic dishonesty.
 This is not an exhaustive list and does not limit the college from determining that other behaviors qualify as acts of academic dishonesty.

 at its most basic level, is the unauthorized use of outside assistance.
 Cheating includes the use of notes, study aids, or other devices that are expressly forbidden by the instructor for the completion of an assignment or an examination.
 In addition, cheating occurs when a student copies another individual's work or ideas.

 is the presentation of another person’s written words or ideas as one’s own.
 Students are guilty of plagiarism if they submit as their own work:

 - A sequence of ideas, arrangement of material, the pattern of thought of someone else, even though it may be expressed in the student’s own words; plagiarism occurs when such a sequence of ideas is transferred from a source to their work without the processes of digestion, integration, and reorganization in the writer’s mind, and without appropriate acknowledgment in their work.

 - Part or all of a written assignment copied or paraphrased from another person’s work without proper documentation; paraphrasing ideas without giving credit to the original author is also plagiarism; or